paulmayer-fullstacker/week6/W6-Challenge-Mayer/README.md

 ### Behind the README File Generator

 The main functionality of the ReadMe file generator is defined within the main.py file; the entry point for the solution.
+The main.py script utilises project.py and function.py files.

 #### main.py